A Gallup survey released in February 2015 showed that only 22% of residents in Massachusetts regularly attend religious services.

 When the opportunity arose for me to study at One Spirit Interfaith Seminary in New York City from 2009-2011, I was surprised to discover how learning about different traditions contributed to my practice as a Christian.
 For example, learning Buddhist Metta Meditation helped me respond more calmly and compassionately when in intensely stressful situations.
 I learned in a deep way how the practice of gratitude is common to all religious traditions, inviting me to make gratitude the foundation of my Christian spiritual life.
 Because of all that I have learned about other traditions and what is common to many traditions, I more deeply understand the interconnectedness of all people and creation.
 I am grateful for my experience of interfaith dialogue (which started when I was a chaplain at Wellesley College from 1994-2000) because it has made me a wiser and more compassionate person, Christian, and minister.

-To learn more about Interfaith/Interspiritual Ministry, click this link from One Spirit Interfaith Seminary, where I am proud to teach and serve as a Second Year Dean!
+To learn more about Interfaith/Interspiritual Ministry, click this link from One Spirit Interfaith Seminary, where I am proud to teach.

 To learn more about the United Church of Christ, click here.